unicode-org/conformance/README.md

 Data Driven Testing is expected to remain current with ICU programs and data updates.
 It is also designed to support new testing platforms in addition to the current set of Dart, ICU4C, ICU4J, ICU4X, and NodeJS.
-And new types of tests, i.e., "components", may be added to Conformance testing.
+Additionally, new types of tests, i.e., "components", may be added to Conformance testing.

 This section describes the process for keeping DDT up to date with needed test